Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 James 3:1 Not many of you should become teachers, my fellow believers, because you know that we who teach will be judged more strictly.

-• The ministry office of the Bible teacher is not something to be taken lightly or presumptuously.
+• The ministry office of the teacher of the Bible is not something to be taken lightly or presumptuously.
 James points out that teachers will come under stricter judgment.
 As a Bible teacher myself, let me show how this could happen.
 If I myself believe bad doctrine, it will be a negative influence in my own life.
 But if I teach bad doctrine, I have spread the corrupting influence beyond myself to others, thus incurring for myself stricter judgment from the Lord.
-So to present and future Bible teachers I say: Do not take lightly the sacred trust of instructing people in the holy word of God.
+So to present and future teachers of God's sacred Word I say: Do not take lightly the sacred trust of instructing people in the holy word of God.

 1 Corinthians 12:28-29 And God has placed in the church first of all apostles, second prophets, third teachers, then miracles, then gifts of healing, of helping, of guidance, and of different kinds of tongues.
 Are all apostles?
 Are all prophets?
 Are all teachers?
 Do all work miracles?